Cyklet/VidLoader/README.md

 #EXT-X-ENDLIST
 ```

 *VidLoader* final step is to request encryption key from URL and to save it in the **.m3u8 playlist**.
-Next time when video player will request the key it will be extracted from local playlist file instead of doing request.
+Next time when the video player will request the key, it will be extracted from the local playlist file instead of doing request.

 The sketchy description how *VidLoader* works is represented in the next diagram: